axelvanherle/IR-Communication-ES2/README.md

 # IR-Communication-ES2: A Self-Made PCB Wireless Communication System
 <p align="center"><img src="https://user-images.githubusercontent.com/94362354/219086257-167bd306-9224-439a-ba16-726475401407.png"  width="30%"></p>

 The aim of this project is to create a wireless communication and distance measurement system through self-made PCBs using IR LEDs which can transmit messages and detect the distance between devices.
-To generate these messages, an Arduino microcontroller or a simple button can be used, which will send the signals to the IR LEDs present on the PCBs, which will then transmit data.
+To generate these messages, an Arduino microcontroller or a simple button can be used, which will send the signals to the IR LEDs presented on the PCBs, which will then transmit data.

 This system operates by allowing one device to send a message using IR light, which can be received by another device equipped with a compatible IR receiver.
 The receiver will then decode the message and display it on a screen or any other output device.